VoremHrushiKiran/Booking-System/Booking-System-main/readme.md

   - Behavior depends on the database; if the isolation level is set to read committed, and also if the database refreshes the row once someone commits the transaction then it's fine to use it.

-What i choose was first option
+What i choose was first option(Pessimistic Lock)

 # Demo
 ![Demo](demo/demo.gif)